MakeSchool-Tutorials/Personal-Finance/P04-Modularity/content.md

 >[action]
 > Add the following sum line item to the sheet
 >
->* Insert new line item `Total income expense`, have it equal the sum of that month’s income and tax rate.
+>* Insert new line item `Total income expense` be replacing the "x" in column F, have it equal the sum of that month’s income and tax rate.